cc360os/CC360/README.md

 All content (PDFs, copy, images, code) is owned by **Coach Conversion 360**.
 The PDFs are sold to buyers for personal use — resale or redistribution is not permitted.

-You're free to fork this repo's *structure* and *configuration* as a starting point for your own FlexiFunnels projects.
+You're free to fork this repo's *structure* and *configuration* as a starting point for your own ff projects.

 ---

-*Built with FlexiFunnels.
+*Built with ff.
 Documented on 2026-09-20.*